archief2910/archief2910/README.md

 ## 💼 Experience

 - 👨‍💻 **SDE Intern** @ Upstox (December 2025 - present)
-  -Worked in an enterprise engineering environment building full-stack applications with React (MobX/Redux) and designing REST APIs using Node.js (Strapi) and Spring Boot      with MySQL.
+  - Worked in an enterprise engineering environment building full-stack applications with React (MobX/Redux) and designing REST APIs using Node.js (Strapi) and Spring Boot      with MySQL.
-  -Utilized Redis for caching, Docker for containerization, Maven for build management, and followed Agile practices with Bitbucket and Jira for version control, code          reviews, and sprint tracking.
+  - Utilized Redis for caching, Docker for containerization, Maven for build management, and followed Agile practices with Bitbucket and Jira for version control, code          reviews, and sprint tracking.

 - 👨‍💻 **SDE Intern** @ Screenera.ai (May 2025 - July 2025)
   - Built microservices with Spring Boot, Kong Gateway, Redis, Keycloak, RabbitMQ, and Docker.